 Although Europe doesn’t celebrate Halloween with the same fanfare like the United States, that doesn’t mean the fascinating Old Continent, with its long and tempestuous history, frightening legends, and century-old castles, is not a great place to be on October 31st.

 Halloween is the world’s second commercial holiday after Christmas and a good opportunity to travel the world, visit frightening places, learn about other nations’ cultures and traditions, and, why not, to have fun and indulge yourself in the local delicacies.
-Well, considering all these things, plus other characteristics such as weather and local attractions, I’ve managed to put together a list of Europe’s best Halloween destinations:
+Considering all these things, plus other characteristics such as weather and local attractions, I’ve managed to put together a list of Europe’s best Halloween destinations:

 The birthplace of Renoir and the renowned Limoges porcelain, the medieval city located in the Limousin region is probably the best place in France to spend Halloween.
 While this is not one of the country’s customary holidays, Limoges seems to have happily embraced this tradition ever since 1996, when it hosted its first Halloween spectacle.